sirisian/ecmascript-types/typeprogramming.md

 **R15 — Add declared, verified inverses, last and opt-in.** An `@inverse(fn)` decorator on the builder declaration — standalone functions are already decoratable with a `FunctionMetadata` slot in [decorators.md](decorators.md) — rather than any imperative registry: the association is part of the declaration, has one possible author, and cannot vary with module evaluation order.
 Consulted only after ordinary inference and R14 trials fail; the proposal is confirmed by forward evaluation and assignability before it binds, so an incorrect inverse can only fail inference, never mislead it.
 Multi-slot builders propose via a record keyed by parameter name, verified jointly.
 Adopt when `.d.ts` porting demonstrates need.

-**R16 — Admit symbol literal types.** `{ kind: 'literal', value: symbol, base: symbol }`, identity-compared; `keysOf` becomes total; the `unique symbol` comparison-table row closes.
+**R16 — Admit symbol literal types.** `{ kind: 'literal', value: symbol, base: symbol }`, identity-compared; `keyof` becomes total; the `unique symbol` comparison-table row closes.
 Specify canonical ordering (after strings, by first-interning order per agent) and serialization behavior (`Symbol.for` round-trips by key; unique-symbol types are agent-local with a named diagnostic).
 Supersedes the former open question.

 **R17 — Generalize `parameterized` to any base type, and ship `brand`.** Metadata parameterization over objects, classes, functions — not only primitives — with the default relation being the branding rule (parameterized-to-base free, base-to-parameterized only through the metadata boundary) and hooks able to admit more.
 Layout-transparent by specification: metadata never changes representation.
 The kit gains `brand(T, tag)` and `stringPattern(regex)`.